cyberark/conjur-openapi-spec/README.md

 This project contains the OpenAPI v3 specification for [Conjur OSS](https://www.conjur.org/).

-The Conjur OpenAPI specification provides a standardized, machine-readable version of the Conjur API that can be used to explore Conjur with Postman, integrate with popular API gateways, or leverage the OpenAPI generator which supports generating client libraries in multiple popular languages.
-In addition, Conjur Open Source users can now see the matching Conjur OpenAPI spec version on the Conjur status page.
+The Conjur OpenAPI specification provides a standardized, machine-readable version of the Conjur API that can be used to automatically generate API documentation, to generate Conjur client libraries in your language of choice, and to facilitate exploring the Conjur API using popular tools like Postman.

+This project simplifies end users’ ability to interact with the Conjur API, and will enable the continued expansion of Conjur integrations so that Conjur works natively with the most popular software development tools.
+We’ll be using this OpenAPI spec to build a better, more consistent, always up-to-date Conjur SDK comprised of clients in the most popular languages with comprehensive automated test coverage.

 Find [more from CyberArk](https://github.com/cyberark).